PaschalKen/SeeFit/README.md

     - Upon adding a new exercise, a section that says `Exercise added successfully` fades in for 3 seconds to let the user know the exercise has been added.
 This supports the Nielsen's 1st usability Heuristic which suggests "visibility of system status".
     - the users can choose to add as many exercises as they wish.
     - Users can `delete` and `edit` added exercises upon creating a hiit so they dont feel stuck while creating a hiit if they have made a mistake. this aligns with the Nielsen's 1st usability Heuristic which suggests "user control and freedom".
     - A hiit can be editted by clicking on the element that the element that bears the name of the exercise they wish to edit then the previously inputed values will be populated back into the input fields for editing.
-The add exercise button will change to an `Update exercise` button since the exercise is to be editted. and when the update exercise button is clicked, the new changes will be implemented.
+The add exercise button will change to an `Update exercise` button since the exercise is to be editted and when the update exercise button is clicked, the new changes will be implemented.

 - Click on `Create Hiit` to create the hiit.
     - If the hiit is successfully created, a section that says `Hiit created successfully` fades in for 3 seconds to let the user know the Hiit has been created.